 Elika received her Bachelor’s degree from UC Davis, completed the dietetic internship

-through the CSU San Bernardino ISPP program, and is currently pursuing a Master’s
+through the CSU San Bernardino ISPP program, and received her Master’s

 degree in Clinical Nutrition from UW-Madison.
 She has been working as a clinical